The British embassy in Moscow provides a guide to Russian adoption regulations.

 - a certificate from their employer(s), verifying their job position;

-- income or a declaration of their income;
+- a declaration of income;

-Local child-welfare representatives submit the following material to the judge:
+Local child-welfare representatives submit the following:

 - the child’s birth certificate;

-- a medical report on the child;
+- a medical report;